 "Surviving a Terror Attack made me out to be some sort of hero.
-But living with disability helped me realise there is strength in perceived weakness."
+But normalising disability is a much tougher challenge."

 Will's lived experience of disability combined with his time working in advertising means that Will is perfectly placed to advise on a number of disability related issues.